 One thing to keep in mind when talking to gatekeepers is that there are a few different types of gatekeepers and the way they differ could impact how you approach dealing with them.

 - Front-Desk Receptionist: The person sitting in the lobby answering phones, checking in guests, signing for deliveries, etc.

-- Switchboard Operators: Only job is to answer the phone and route calls.
+- Switchboard Operators: Their only job is to answer the phone and route calls.

-- Executive Assistants: Administrative resource that often answers the phone for executive.
+- Executive Assistants: Administrative resource that often answers the phone for executives.

 - Auto-Attendants: Automated phone tree that routes and directs calls.